-U.S. lawmakers at impasse over Trump impeachment trial in Senate
+U.S. lawmakers at impasse over Trump's impeachment trial in Senate

 The president is also charged with obstruction of Congress for directing administration officials and agencies not to cooperate with the impeachment inquiry.

-Trump has dismissed his impeachment as a hoax and partisan bid to undo his surprise 2016 election win.
-He says he did nothing wrong.
+Trump says he did nothing wrong and has dismissed his impeachment as a partisan bid to undo his 2016 election win.

 A Senate trial would kick off a politically charged year.